ZijiaRecital/ZijiaRecital/index.md

 ## Welcome to GitHub Pages

 The School of Music presents the piano recital of Mr. Zijia (Max) Chen.
-Zijia is a BU senior student majoring in Computer Science and Statistics with a Piano Performance minor.
+Zijia is a BU senior student (CAS '22) majoring in Computer Science and Statistics with a Piano Performance minor.
 He is a student of D.M.A.
 Chengcheng Ma and also a former student of assistant professor Tanya Gabrielian

 _This performance is free admission, open to in-person audiences, and can also be viewed via livestream._